Yibbies/picoCTF2017/Level 4/Write ups/Puzzlingly Accountable.md

 ```
 tcp.stream eq 99
 ```
 So what we'r interested in is the data that makes up the PNG image.
-Unfortunetely it's fragmented.
-We can use the command line to do the brute work for us:
+Unfortunately it's fragmented.
+We can use the tshark command line to do the brute work for us:

 ```bash
 tshark -r Puzzlingly\ Accountable.pcap -Y "tcp.stream eq 99" -Tfields -e data > puzzle1
 ```
-Since we know there are two images to download we will first collect the first set of data and store it in "puzzle1".
-Lets see what we have:
+Since we know there are two images to download, we will first collect the first set of data and store it in "puzzle1".
+Let's see what we have:

 ```
 file puzzle1